What documents and information should I gather before meeting a lawyer about probate or partition? – North Carolina

 Apply the Law

 North Carolina estates are opened and supervised in the Clerk of Superior Court (Estates Division).
 A personal representative who qualifies must publish notice to creditors and file an inventory within three months.
 Some small estates may proceed by affidavit after 30 days or via a summary process for a surviving spouse.
-Partition of co‑owned real property is a special proceeding before the Clerk in the county where the land lies; the Clerk can appoint commissioners and, if contested legal issues arise, transfer parts of the case to Superior Court.
+Partition of co‑owned real property is a special proceeding before the Clerk in the county where the land lies; the Clerk can appoint commissioners and, if contested issues of fact or equitable defenses arise, transfer those issues to Superior Court.

 Key Requirements